–Updated May 2017

-Same sex marriage laws in the United States changing literally by the day.
-Whether you know it or not, they are impacting your wedding business.
+Same sex marriage in the United States is officially legal in all 50 states.
+Whether you know it or not, it’s impacting your wedding business.

 A Brief History of Marriage Equality